 - Cafeterias will be required to reserve space for charging kiosks

 In order to keep up with the policy of switching to clean mobility, the Government of India owned, NTPC Limited has started its first charging station in Simhadri, Vishakhapatnam.
-Also, Gail (India) Limited has also shown much interest in setting up EV charging stations across the country and has sought its shareholders’ approval with regards to the above.
+Also, Gail (India) Limited has also shown much interest in setting up EV charging stations in India and has sought its shareholders’ approval with regards to the above.
 Even ABB, the Switzerland-based multinational corporation has announced to soon set up production facilities to manufacture EV chargers locally in India.